 - 1.1 ADAS was commissioned by MAFF's Land Use Planning Unit to provide information on land quality for a number of sites in the Newbury District of Berkshire.
-The work forms part of MAFF's statutory input into the preparation of the Newbury District Local Plan. - 1.2 Approximately 4.7 hectares of land relating to Site 49 was surveyed in February 1994.
-The survey was undertaken at a detailed level of approximately one boring per hectare.
-A total of 6 soil auger borings and one soil inspection pit were assessed in accordance with MAFF's revised guidelines and criteria for grading the quality of land.
-These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose long term limitations on its use for agriculture. - 1.3 At the time of survey, the land was in permanent grassland being utilised for grazing by sheep and horses. - 1.4 The distribution of grades and subgrades is shown on the attached ALC map and the areas and extent are given in the table below.
+The work forms part of MAFF's statutory input into the preparation of the Newbury District Local Plan. - 1.2 Approximately 1.2 hectares of land relating to Site 13 was surveyed in February 1994.
+The survey was undertaken at a detailed level of approximately 3 borings per hectare.
+A total of 4 soil auger borings and one soil inspection pit were assessed in accordance with MAFF's revised guidelines and criteria for grading the quality of land.
+These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose long term limitations on its use for agriculture. - 1.3 At the time of survey, the land on the site was in permanent pasture, but had been neglected and was becoming overgrown with scrub and tall herbs.
+There was also evidence of soil disturbance. - 1.4 The distribution of grades and subgrades is shown on the attached ALC map and the areas and extent are given in the table below.
 The map has been drawn at a scale of 1:5,000.
 It is accurate at this scale, but any enlargement may be misleading.
 This map supersedes any previous information on the site.